Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Within a one-hour drive, you can surf swells from the southern hemisphere on the East Cape or anything churning an hour's drive north.
 If you get boarded, you could jump on a ferry and be on mainland Mexico in about 24 hours.
 The surfing spots are endless.
 Welcome to Baja California Sur!

 Cabo is great for seasoned surfers or someone looking for surfing lessons from an accredited surf camp.
-There are numerous surf competitions year around and tons of fun music festivals.
+There are numerous surf competitions year-round and tons of fun music festivals.
 Catch good waves, interact with new friends on the dance floor, view amazing marine life, eat great food, and visit famous beaches.
 Stoked.

 This living guide is in its 17th edition of this blog article.
 I just flew back yesterday and had an amazing trip.
 The following are a few of the things I noted on this trip.